Rowland Brown: Military service

 Because of his earlier rejection by the United States Navy, on his second try Rowland Brown lied about his age.
-(The fictitious year of birth, 1897, appears on his subsequent registration in the Navy Auxiliary Reserve and is widely given in books and web sources.)
+The fictitious year of birth, 1897, appears on his subsequent registration in the Navy Auxiliary Reserve and is widely given in books and web sources.
 For all of his desire to participate in the war, The Official Roster of Ohio Soldiers in World War I, page 240, shows that Brown wasn't called to active duty until November 4, 1918.
 He had just one week of active duty, which he served at Great Lakes Naval Training Station on the shore of Lake Michigan — just in time to hear the guns of the War to End all Wars" fall silent.
-The roster also shows that he served as a seaman second class for an additional 135 days before being released on April 27, 1919, and received an honorable discharge September 30, 1921, the cause being a "lack of funds."
+The roster shows that he served as a seaman second class for an additional 135 days, before being released on April 27, 1919.
+He received an honorable discharge on September 30, 1921, the cause being a "lack of funds."